-The Scottish Social Attitudes (SSA) series is a leading source of independent, high quality survey data on changing public attitudes.
-It has tracked the views of people in Scotland since 1999.
-Every year, around 1,200 - 1,500 people are interviewed on a range of topics.
+The Scottish Social Attitudes series is a leading source of independent, high quality survey data on changing public attitudes, running since 1999.
+Every year between 1,200 - 1,500 people take part.

 Core module – attitudes to government, the economy, health and social care services, and social capital in Scotland

 Attitudes towards alcohol in Scotland

 Who will turn up and who will stay at home?

 So where does Scotland stand on more devolution?

 The score at half time: Trends in support for Independence

 Is it really all about economics?
 Issues of nationhood and welfare